 The purchase price for the shares of Common Stock repurchased by the Company was approximately \$203.5 million.
-The Company financed such purchase with the proceeds from an offering of \$130.0 million principal amount of 9 1/2% Senior Subordinated Notes due 2003 (the "Senior Subordinated Notes") and an \$80.0 million short term loan (the "Bridge Loan").
+The Company financed such purchase with the proceeds from an offering of \$130.0 million principal amount of $9\ 1/2\%$ Senior Subordinated Notes due 2003 (the "Senior Subordinated Notes") and an \$80.0 million short term loan (the "Bridge Loan").
 The Bridge Loan was repaid in full in December 1993.
 As of the date hereof, \$105.0 million principal amount of the Senior Subordinated Notes remains outstanding.

 Since 1983, Guess has elected to be treated for Federal and certain state income tax purposes as an S corporation under Subchapter S of the Internal Revenue Code of 1986, as amended (the "Code"), and comparable state laws.
 As a result, the earnings of the Company (including its predecessor) for such years have been included in the taxable income of the Company's stockholders for Federal and certain state income tax purposes, and the Company has generally not been subject to income tax on such earnings, other than California and other state franchise taxes.
 Prior to the consummation of the transactions related to the Offerings (the "Closing Date"), the Company's S corporation status will be terminated (the "S Termination Date").
-Prior to the S Termination Date, the Company will declare a distribution to its stockholders that will include all of its previously earned and undistributed S corporation earnings through the S Termination Date (the "S Corporation Distribution").
-The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
-Guess estimates that such undistributed taxable S corporation earnings will be between \$180.0 million and \$190.0 million as of the Closing Date, including a gain for income tax purposes recognized in connection with the sale of one of the Company's aircraft.
-See "Use of Proceeds."
+Prior to the S Termination Date, the Company will declare a distribution to its stockholders that will include all of its previously earned $\$ and undistributed $\$ S corporation earnings $\$ through the $\$ S Termination Date (the "S Corporation Distribution").
+Guess estimates that the Company's undistributed taxable S corporation earnings will be between \$180.0 million and \$190.0 million as of the Closing Date, including a gain for income tax purposes recognized in connection with the sale of one of the Company's aircraft.
+The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of \$54.0 million of Common Stock (the "S Distribution Shares") valued at the initial public offering price (3,000,000 shares), with the balance (approximately \$126.0 million to \$136.0 million) being distributed in the form of promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
+The Principal Stockholders have elected to receive disproportionate shares of the aggregate amount of S Distribution Shares and S Distribution Notes to be distributed.
+See "Principal Stockholders."
 On and after the S Termination Date, the Company will no longer be treated as an S corporation and, accordingly, will be fully subject to Federal and state income taxes.
 See "Capitalization" and note 7 to the Company's consolidated financial statements.